openwhyd/openwhyd/docs/API.md

 *   **error**: (string, optional) error message, if any
 *   **redirect**: (string, optional) url to redirect to, if login succeeded
-*   **fbUser**: (object, optional) contains Facebook user data {id, name, email}, if this Facebook user is not connected to a OpenWhyd account
+*   **fbUser**: (object, optional) contains Facebook user data {id, name, email}, if this Facebook user is not connected to a Openwhyd account
 *   **user**: (object, if `includeUser` is set to true): complete db object about the logged in user, containing following additional fields: `nbLikes`, `nbPosts`, `nbSubscribers` and `nbSubscriptions`

 #### CONNECT FACEBOOK ACCOUNT TO WHYD ACCOUNT

 Enables:

-*   Possibility to log in to OpenWhyd using Facebook connect
+*   Possibility to log in to Openwhyd using Facebook connect

-This endpoint is called when a OpenWhyd user (that is already logged in) clicks on a Facebook Connect button, and this Facebook account is not yet connected to another OpenWhyd account.
+This endpoint is called when a Openwhyd user (that is already logged in) clicks on a Facebook Connect button, and this Facebook account is not yet connected to another Openwhyd account.

 `html : (GET  /facebookLogin/action=link&fbUid&fbAccessToken)`